As a dog owner, it is possible you have found yourself asking many times, regardless of what it is, “Can my dog eat this?”

 Therefore, it is best to supervise the dog when out for a bathroom break, so you can immediately remove their leavings.

-With clean up, keeping a vigilance of awareness and re-directing the behavior, you can use the pineapple to help break the habit.
+With clean up, keeping vigilance of awareness and re-directing the behavior, you can use the pineapple to help break the habit.

 You may also want to stay up to date with regular worming and vaccinations to protect your dog’s good health.